min2ha/ukwa-site/content/target/37106/index.en.md

   "subject": "EU Referendum"
 }

-# Independent, The: Why should we care if the Queen backs Brexit?
-As Kate and Will's mishap showed, the royals are irrelevant

 Independent, The: Why should we care if the Queen backs Brexit?
 As Kate and Will's mishap showed, the royals are irrelevant